Cambridge105/liquidsoap-playout-machine/README.md

 8. Gets the credentials to access the schedule Google Calendar from the Parameter Store and writes them to files
 9. Runs parseSchedule.py (See the Code Structure section, below)

+The Auto-Scaling Group needs to be scheduled to start the instance in sufficient time to do all these userdata tasks before the first run of the cronjobs it creates.
+In our case, for a pre-record starting at 14:00, and therefore needing the cron jobs to start at 13:48, we start the instance at 13:25.
+The instance is stopped 5 minutes after the last pre-record finshes.

 ## Code structure
 The code is formed of a number of scripts: